ankchdry/FirebaseMessagingApp/README.md

 # FirebaseMessagingApp
 This is an example chat application which consists of groups and associated users to them.
 Used firebase Realtime Database to sync data with server and RxSwift with MVVM architecture.
+It provides offline support as well.

 # Backend JSON Structure